realPy/hogosuru/README.md

 When a function receives a data which is global object (exemple with the attribute data of an event) or which is not an expected data, it is possible to ask hogosuru to guess the content of the object and to create the corresponding Go object.

 This is not magic, and it only works if the type of object has already been seen before (hogosuru keeps in memory the type of objects and their constructor).
 It would be possible to register all the objects known to hogosuru but that would amount to integrating the whole implementation in your binary.
-Instead, you will have to anticipate and load the component once using the GetInterface () function or using an object of this type.
+When you use an object (by use it or cast it) , the constructor is loaded automatically.
 If the type is not known, autodiscover will return an object of type BaseObject